emma-sax4/emmasax4.info/_drafts/journey-home.md

 ---
 layout: thought
 title: Welcome to Kenya
-subtitle: 'Part 4: The Journey Home'
+subtitle: "Part 4: The Journey Home"
 categories: [ all, welcome_to_kenya ]
 draft: true
 ---